telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListImageColumn.md

 Gets or sets a string, specifying the format string, which will be used to format
             the alternate text of the image, rendered in the cells of the column.

+###  DataImageUrlFields `String[]`

+Gets or sets a string, representing a comma-separated enumeration of DataFields
+            from the data source, which will form the url of the image which will be shown.

-###  Owner `RadTreeList`
+###  DataImageUrlFormatString `String`

-Gets a reference to the  object
+Gets or sets a string, specifying the FormatString of the DataNavigateURL.
-            to which the column belongs
+            Essentially, the DataNavigateUrlFormatString property sets the formatting for the url string of the image.

+###  DataType `Type`

+Gets or sets (see the Remarks) the type of the data from the DataField as it
+                was set in the DataSource.

+#### Remarks
+The DataType property supports the following base .NET Framework data
+                types:BooleanByteCharDateTimeDecimalDoubleInt16Int32Int64SByteSingleStringTimeSpanUInt16UInt32UInt64

 ###  DesignMode `Boolean`

 Indicates if the control is in design-mode.

+###  Display `Boolean`

+Gets or sets a value indicating whether the cells corresponding to a column would be rendered with a 'display:none' style attribute (end-user-not-visible).
+            To completely prevent cells from rendering, set the  property to false, instead of the Display property.

-###  ColumnType `String`
+###  FooterText `String`

+Use the FooterText property to specify your own or determine the current
+            text for the footer section of the column.

+###  HeaderStyle `TableItemStyle`

-Returns a string which represents the type of the current column.
+Style of the cell in the header item of the RadTreeList, corresponding to the column.

 ###  HeaderText `String`